Wonder of the Seas: Description and design

 Wonder of the Seas measures 1188 ft in length and has a gross tonnage of 236,857 across 18 decks.
-This ship accommodates 5,734 passengers at double occupancy, & up to a maximum capacity of 6,988 passengers, as well as a 2,300 crew.
-There are 16 decks for guest use, 20 restaurants, 4 pools and 2,867 cabins.
+This ship accommodates 5,734 passengers at double occupancy or up to a maximum of 6,988 passengers, as well as a 2,300 crew.
+There are 16 decks for guest use, 20 restaurants, four pools and 2,867 cabins.

-Wonder of the Seas has eight different "neighborhoods", including an all new suite neighborhood.

-Facilities include a children's water park, a children's playground, a full-size basketball court, an ice-skating rink, a surf simulator, a zip line that is 10 decks high, a 1400-seat theater, an outdoor aquatic theater with 30 ft high platforms, and two 43 ft rock-climbing walls.
+Facilities include a children's water park, a children's playground, a full-size basketball court, an ice-skating rink, a surf simulator, a zip line that is 10 decks high, a 1,400-seat theater, an outdoor aquatic theater with 30 ft high platforms, and two 43 ft rock-climbing walls.

 As with all Oasis-class ships, one of the special features on board is the Central Park, with more than 10,000 plants and flowers.

 Wonder of the Seas is powered by six marine-diesel sets: two 16-cylinder Wärtsilä 16V46D common rail engines and four 12-cylinder Wärtsilä 12V46D engines.

 For propulsion, Wonder of the Seas uses three 20,000 kilowatt azipod main engines, which are electric thrusters.
 These engines are mounted under the stern of the ship and they each drive 20 foot wide rotatable propellers.
 In addition to the three electric thrusters, there are four bow thrusters used for docking, each with 5,500 kilowatts of power or 7,380 horsepower.